 And she established a free wig and turban library at the hospital for chemotherapy patients.

-Most importantly, she has simply been there to support her cancer patients navigate the difficult terrain that forms the road to recovery.
+has simply been there to support her cancer patients navigate the difficult terrain that forms the road to recovery.

 “The people you meet are fantastic,” Maria said.